hexxone/TeleJelly/README.md

     - shows a "Back to Normal Login" button
     - shows the Telegram Login Widget
     - checks the Telegram Auth data against the backend
-    - if data is invalid -> show error message
+    - if data is invalid -> show an error message
     - if data is valid -> takes the Jellyfin Auth Response and authenticates the user
     - loading animation
     - supports custom CSS